awesomedev43/myprocess/README.md

 # MyProcess (New Name TBD)

 Alternative to traditional todo application, this app allows you to create a `process`.
-The `processes` in this context is a list of steps needed to implement
+A `process` in this context is a list of steps needed to reach a specific goal.

 ## Specs